Close Menu

 The long-standing political rivalry between former Rivers State Governor Rotimi Amaechi and current Federal Capital Territory (FCT) Minister Nyesom Wike has intensified with a fresh salvo from Akindele Ayekooto a prominent chieftain of the All Progressives Congress (APC) June 4, 2025.

-Alleging that the FCT Minister was responsible for pushing Amaechi out of both the Peoples Democratic Party (PDP) and the APC, effectively turning him into what he described as a “hungry man.”
+Alleging that the FCT Minister was responsible for pushing Rotimi Amaechi out of both the Peoples Democratic Party (PDP) and the APC, effectively turning him into what he described as a “hungry man.”

 The latest round of the feud was ignited by Amaechi’s remarks during his 60th birthday celebration in Abuja.